groupsvkg/turing-machine/README.md

 # Turing Machine Simulator
-Project to create a domain-specific language to describe a Turing machine for visual rendering
+Project to create a domain-specific language to describe a Turing machine for visual rendering.

 ![image](https://user-images.githubusercontent.com/366335/126882788-3b208ad8-a5d0-4474-a278-a72569fe3480.png)

 # Project Plan